Roy Herron: 2010 U.S. Congressional campaign

-Herron faced Republican nominee Stephen Fincher, Tea Party candidate Donn Janes, who earlier dropped out of the Republican primary, and Independent Mark J. Rawles.
-Despite raising over $2 million, a record amount for a Tennessee Democratic congressional candidate, Herron lost to Fincher in November in the massive Republican wave that swept through Tennessee and the nation.
+Herron faced Republican nominee Stephen Fincher; Tea Party candidate Donn Janes, who earlier dropped out of the Republican primary; and Independent Mark J. Rawles.
+Despite raising over $2 million, a record amount for a Tennessee Democratic congressional candidate, Herron lost to Fincher in November in the massive Republican wave which swept through Tennessee and the nation.

 Herron did not have to give up his state senate seat to run in the congressional race; Tennessee state senators serve staggered four-year terms.

 Endorsements

 In the congressional race, Herron was endorsed by the state's two largest newspapers, the Memphis Commercial Appeal and the Nashville Tennessean, as well as every other endorsing newspaper, a total of at least eight newspapers.

-2013–2015 TNDP Chairmanship
+Chairmanship of the Tennessee Democratic Party

-Roy Herron was elected in 2013 as Tennessee Democratic Party Chairman.
+Herron was elected in 2013 as Tennessee Democratic Party Chairman.

 His work as chairman was categorized as successful, despite challenging times with a divided State Executive Committee and Democratic superminorities in the Tennessee General Assembly.

 Herron set records in Jackson Day fundraising and spoke out with unprecedented numbers of op-ed essays in major newspapers in the state.
 In the summer of 2014, he led a quiet but effective effort to save the Democratic justices on the Tennessee Supreme Court, successfully raising unprecedented funds for retaining the court.
-In the fall, he also led the party to victories in five of their seven targeted races in 2014 despite Republican advantages in numbers of office holders, funding and outside groups weighing in heavily in state races.
+In the fall, he also led the party to victories in five of their seven targeted races in 2014 despite Republican advantages in numbers of office holders, funding, and outside groups weighing in heavily in state races.

 In January 2015, Democratic activist and former candidate for State Senate Mary Mancini was elected to succeed Herron.